https://www.deakin.edu.au/__data/assets/image/0018/620406/28487_master-of-politics-and-policy_hero.jpeg

 ^Recognition of prior learning into the Master of Politics and Policy may be granted to students who have successfully completed appropriate Postgraduate level studies.

-Relevant work experience which may be considered include: policy officer, policy analyst, government, parliament, political journalism, council, policy making.
+Examples of relevant work experience include,but not limited to policy officer, policy analyst, government, parliament, political journalism, council, policy making.

 *Recognition of prior learning will also be considered on a case-by-case basis.
 Learn more below.